 Creating a blog that is either empty or only has a few ageing posts on it is not a good look for your business.
 It is like those three stale sandwiches that are left on a tray at the end of an event – no one wants to taste them!

-This is one of the first steps any good web copywriter takes for you.
+This is one of the first steps any good web designer or web copywriter takes for you.
 We speak fluent Google and spend many hours doing website competitor analysis on each project before putting pen to paper (or virtual ink to computers).

 Why?
 You need to know what you are up against.